GuillermoCzza/Inventory-Manager/README.md

 To run the app run start.bat in the server folder.

+**Note**: renaming the primary key column of the template table, or any other table in the database is not adviced.
+If for whatever reason you must do so, you should rename the IDENTIFIER_COLUMN field at client/src/clientConfig.json to match the new name (, run npm build in the client folder if you're using the source code,) and restart the application.

 ## Running from files

 To get it to work from the files you will first have to run the console command 'npm run build' in the client folder.